What am I?

 Can you guess what I am?

 Where I grow

 I grow on a vine on the ground.
 My vine can stretch out a long ways.
 Most of my fruit is small, but I can be grown to be VERY large!
-The largest fruit was 2,703 pounds set by Stefano Cutrupi in the Tuscany region of Italy in October 2021!
+The largest fruit was 2,749 pounds set by Travis Gienger from Anoka, Minnesota in October 2023!

 After I'm picked

 I'm known for my bright appearance on Halloween, but I'm so much more than that!
 After I'm picked, I should be put in a dark, cool place.
 I'm most commonly baked in pies and sweet treats.
 My seeds can be cooked for a crunchy snack, too!